Mandaean calendar: Years

+A Mandaean year is called a šidta.

 The Mandaean calendar is calculated from the year that Adam was born, or approximately 443,370 BCE.
-Charles G. Häberl calculates the date 18 July 2019 CE corresponds to 1 Dowla 481,343 AA (AA = after the creation of Adam).
+Charles G. Häberl calculates the date 18 July 2019 CE as corresponding to 1 Dowla 481,343 AA (AA = after the creation of Adam).
+The latter half of 2024 would correspond to 481,348 AA.

 All Mandaean years consist of exactly 365 days (12 regular months of 30 days each, plus the 5 intercalary days of the Parwanaya).
 Since Mandaean months do not have leap years accounted for every four years, seasons "slip back" and will not correspond to the same Gregorian months over time.

+World chronology

+A chronology of the world according to Book 18 of the Right Ginza is as follows.